DavidFirth/alt3/docs/_pages/leagues/leagues-home.md

 This is an initial list of the league tables that we aim to provide and keep up to date.
 It is subject to change in the future.

-(We hope to be able to add more leagues later, if there is demand for it.)